Citizen science and professional training programs to support AIS response

 MAISRC is partnering with University of Minnesota Extension to develop and implement an organized statewide surveillance program to target high-risk areas with trained observers and to collect and share AIS treatment response data that could inform both research and management.
 The program will be split into two parts:

 The AIS Detectors program will train citizen scientists and professionals to make credible AIS reports in coordination with the Minnesota DNR, allowing agency staff to more efficiently focus on verifying new infestations.
 Participants will undergo training to ensure their ability to properly identify suspected AIS.
 AIS Detectors will not make definitive conclusions or announcements – instead, their role will be to determine if a report to the Minnesota DNR is necessary by screening out false-positive samples from being reported.
 The program will focus on species that the MAISRC interagency technical committee determined to be priorities for the state or for the region in which the training is provided, including bighead carp, silver carp, ruffe, round goby, spiny waterflea, zebra mussels, quagga mussels, starry stonewort, Eurasian watermilfoil, and hydrilla.

-Online, classroom, and field curricula will be developed for both programs.
-The extension educators will be responsible for planning, developing, implementing, and evaluating the programs.
+Online, classroom, and field curricula are included.
+The extension educators will be responsible for planning, developing, implementing, and evaluating the program.